 |21 x 24||120||126||0.934 x 1.934||-0.066||-0.066||4.76%|

-If you're a PCB designer and you leave panelization to your PCB supplier, there's a good chance you'll pay more for your PCB than you have to.
-However, if you bake panelization analysis into your design process, you're certain to get the best possible PCB price because you'll go to manufacturing with a design that optimized for the manufacturing panel.
+If you're a PCB designer and you create an arbitrary array design leave the panelization details to your PCB to your supplier, there's a good chance you'll pay more for your PCB than you have to.
+However, if you bake panelization analysis into your design process, you're certain to get the best possible PCB price because you'll go to manufacturing with a design that you know is optimized for the manufacturing panel.

 Start Using KwickFit